 Biotest has divided management into two groups, executive management and top management.
-In executive management the share of women is 13%, and in top management this figure is 31%.
-Women constitute 50% of the supervisory board.
+In executive management the share of women is 12.8%, and in top management this figure is 34.3%.
+The proportion of women on the Supervisory Board continues to be 50%.

-EFFAS S02- 02 performance indicator Average expenditures for training per FTE per year
+EFFAS S02- 02 performance indicator

+Average expenditures for training per FTE per year

-The total costs for training in 2017 were €525 on average per employee (FTE).
+The total costs for training in 2018 were €482 on average per employee (FTE).